ruairitobrien/ruairitobrien-blog/src/render/posts/to-make-a-blog.html.md

 info: Server started on http://0.0.0.0:9778
 ```

 Now you can navigate to the skeleton site at http://127.0.0.1:9778.
-It already looks pretty good.
+It already looks pretty good right?

 This gives you a lot of code that doesn't come with the 'no skeleton' option.
 For the purpose of a blog, this is a good thing I think.
-Even if you don't like the theme, I'd be inclined to suggest using it anyway and modifying what you need unless you're very comfortable with docpad already or you really want to start from scratch and have your own specific requirements of how it all should hand together.
+Even if you don't like the theme, I'd be inclined to suggest using it anyway and modifying what you need unless you're very comfortable with docpad already or you really want to start from scratch and have your own specific ideas of how it all should hand together.

 Picking the Casper theme creates a project with these plugins and dependencies pre-installed: